DS-100/textbook/notebooks/ch06/viz_principles.md

 ## Visualization Principles

 Now that we have the tools to create and alter plots, we turn to key principles for data visualization.
 Much like other parts of data science, it is difficult to precisely assign a number that measures how effective a specific visualization is.
 Still, there are general principles that make visualizations much more effective at showing trends in the data.
-We discuss six categories of principles: scale, conditioning, perception, transformation, context, and smooothing.
+We discuss six categories of principles: scale, conditioning, perception, transformation, context, and smoothing.

 ### Principles of Scale